 Are you searching for what causes osteoporosis?
 You may be surprised to learn that many factors contribute to the condition.
 For instance, a decrease in estrogen at menopause is one cause.
 There is also a genetic component.
 If your mother or grandmother had osteoporosis, the chances are higher for you to have it too.

-Eating a diet that's low in calcium, getting little exercise, and smoking cigarettes also contribute to getting osteoporosis.
+Eating a diet that's low in calcium, getting little exercise, and smoking cigarettes can also increase your chances of getting osteoporosis.
 It's important to know all you can about what causes osteoporosis.
-Then you can take preventive steps to stop this disease -- before it develops and you get a fracture.
+Then you can take preventive steps to stop this disease and lower your risk of bone fractures.

 In childhood and adolescence, the body constantly breaks down old bone and rebuilds new bone.
 It does this through a process called "remodeling."
 During this time, the body builds more bone than it removes, and so bones grow and get stronger.